JossDuff/reach-crowdfund/README.md

 # reach-crowdfund
-Creating a crowdfunding dApp on the Algorand blockchain using Reach
+Creating a crowdfunding dApp on the Algorand blockchain using Reach.